CodingCatDev/codingcat.dev/tests/data/markdown/tutorials/rxfire-in-svelte-3-using-firebase-firestore-and-authentication.md

 ---
-title: 'RxFire in Svelte 3 using Firebase Firestore and Authentication'
+title: "RxFire in Svelte 3 using Firebase Firestore and Authentication"
-date: '2019-04-29'
+date: "2019-04-29"
 ---

 https://youtu.be/ju80EzhnCE8